JamesPImes/pyTRS/readme.md

 ## Upcoming / TODO
 pyTRS is nearly ready for a `v1.0.0 ` release.
-I'm hoping to have one out before the end of 2020.
 At this point, I'm mostly cleaning up a few comments and working on a clean output of the documentation (although docstrings currently contain nearly complete documentation on their own -- so you can access all of it with Python's `pydoc` module).

 ## Requirements